waipangsze/Monte_Carlo/Classical_Monte_Carlo/README.md

 In setting P = max{0, 1-exp(-2 \beta}, the accpectance rate becomes 1.(However, Wolff will take more computation time...)
 - under same conditions, standard takes 1.2 mins and wolff takes 58 mins
+- of course, the autocorrelation time will show that wolff can take less steps to give same accuracy.